gadfly361/reagent-figwheel/README.md

 ## credits

-This template is pared down version of [chestnut](https://github.com/plexus/chestnut) for reagent applications.
+This template is a pared down version of [chestnut](https://github.com/plexus/chestnut) for reagent applications.